-You should see a list of all application events logged by the rule execution service, denoted with the notification level, timestamp, event ID, source and web server.
-Selecting an event log will cause the log details to appear in a separate column on the right-hand side of screen.
+You should see a list of all application events logged by the rule execution service, denoted with the notification level, timestamp, source, event ID, and web server.
+Selecting an event log will cause the log details to appear below the list of logs.